zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Java UDF.md

 ## Other UDTF Examples {#section_h4k_ppf_vdb .section}

-In UDTF, you can read MaxCompute [Resources](../../../../intl.en-US/Product Introduction/Definition/Resource.md).
+In UDTF, learn more aboutMaxCompute [Resources](../../../../reseller.en-US/Product Introduction/Definition/Resource.md).
 The following describes how to use UDTFs to read MaxCompute resources:

 1. Compile a UDTF program.
-After compilation succeeds, export the Jar package \(udtfexample1.jar\).
+Once the compilation is successful, export the Jar package \(udtfexample1.jar\).

     ```
     package com.aliyun.odps.examples.udf;